 Our support staff is available via phone or e-mail Monday through Friday 8:00 through 5:00 Eastern.
 Our web address and phone number is printed at the bottom of this page.
-When contacting Electro-Mech for support, it helps to have the scoreboard model (LX1240) handy as well as the version of the software running on your control console.
-The console software version flashes briefly (for about 3 seconds) on the console's LCD display when you first apply power to it.
+When contacting Electro-Mech for support, it helps to have the scoreboard model (LX1250) handy as well as the version of the software running on your control console.
+If your control console includes an LCD display, you will see the software version flash briefly (for about three seconds) on the screen when you first apply power.
+Whether you have the LCD display or not, you should find on the bottom of the control console a product label which gives the software version.

 If you are reading this manual in search of help with a different scoreboard model, for outdoor scoreboards, you can find the model number printed on a metal plate attached to the back of the scoreboard cabinet near where the power enters.
 For indoor scoreboards, the model number is usually printed on a label at the top center of the cabinet near the attachment point for the power cable.
-If your console cannot display its software version, you can find useful information printed on the bottom of the console box.

-Besides model numbers and software versions, the most important information to have is an exact description of what parts of your scoreboard system are working and what parts are not working.
-The best person to make contact is someone who has seen the problem first hand.
-Better yet, give us a call when you are there at the scoreboard display and can walk through a few simple tests with one or our technicians.
+If you are troubleshooting a problem, the most important information to have is an exact description of which parts of your scoreboard system are working and which parts are not working.
+The best person to make contact with our support team is someone who has seen the problem first hand.
+Better yet, give us a call when you are there at the scoreboard display and can walk through a few simple tests with one of our technicians.